edarruiz/DomainDrivenDesign.SDK/README.md

 <sub>*Image from the book, Chapter 6, Figure 6.18, REPOSITORY doing a search for a client*</sub>

-Concluding, in chapter 6, Eric Evans says:
+Finally, in chapter 6, Eric Evans says:

 > *"For each type of object that needs global access, create an object that can provide the illusion of an in-memory collection of all objects of that type.
 Set up access through a well-known global interface.
 Provide methods to add and remove objects, which will encapsulate the actual insertion or removal of data in the data store.
 Provide methods that select objects based on some criteria and return fully instantiated objects or collections of objects whose attribute values meet the criteria, thereby encapsulating the actual storage and query technology.
 Provide REPOSITORIES only for AGGREGATE roots that actually need direct access.
-Keep the client focused on the model, delegating all object storage and access to the REPOSITORIES."*
+Keep the client focused on the model, delegating all object storage and access to the REPOSITORIES."(...)*
 >

-> *(...)*
->
+This statement explains some advantages the repositories have, including:

+- Return simple models for retrieving persistent objects and managing their life cycle;
+- Decouple all the layers from the persistence technology and strategies to store the data;
+- Communicate design decisions about object access;
+- Allows substitutions for implementations, used extensively in unit testing.

 TODO - In progress of documentation